 - iv.
-Planned Non-Significant Changes: The HACP has two (2) planned non-significant changes for FY 2024 including the following: - For clarification purposes, the HACP plans to project-base certain units up to 110% of Small Area Fair Market Rent (SAFMR) and up to 120% of SAFMR for UFAS units, if the units are located in a mixed-finance development that is owned wholly or partially by the HACP, ARMDC, or their subsidiaries.
+Planned Non-Significant Changes: The HACP has two (2) planned non-significant changes for FY 2024 including the following: - For clarification purposes, the HACP plans to project-base certain units up to 110% of Small Area Fair Market Rent (SAFMR) and up to 120% of SAFMR for UFAS units, if the units are in a mixed-finance development that is owned wholly or partially by the HACP, ARMDC, or their subsidiaries.
 PIH Notice 2018-01 states that per 24 CFR 982.505(d), any PHA may, without HUD approval, establish an exception payment standard of up to and including 120 percent of the FMR if required as a reasonable accommodation for a family that includes a person with a disability.
 If using the SAFMR would cause undue financial burden to the property owner/developer and the property owner/developer agrees, the HACP may utilize its MTW tiered and Reasonable Accommodation payment standards in place of the SAFMR. - The HACP will utilize its Step Up to Market MTW flexibility program to conduct and administer the Project-Based Voucher (PBV) management program for PBV units owed by the HACP.
 The HACP will utilize this MTW flexibility in lieu of entering contracts with an independent entity for these PBV management functions.
 Although the HACP has never owned PBV housing until 2023, the HACP plans to use an acquisition/rehabilitation method with PBV subsidy to increase affordable housing in the City of Pittsburgh as a MTW local, non-traditional development tool.
 The HACP has managed every aspect of the PBV program for nearly a thousand PBV units developed and owned privately since 2011.
-The HACP has established a high-capacity efficient system of PBV program management. - v.
-Planned Changes to Metrics/Data Collection: None.
-Please see the metrics that the HACP intends to continue to use for this activity as follows:
+The HACP has established a high-capacity efficient system of PBV program management.

 Housing Choice Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-HC #1: Number of new Housing units of Expected housing Actual housing Whether the Additional Units housing units made this type prior to units of this type units of this type outcome of Housing Made available for implementation of after after meets or Available households at or below the activity implementation of implementation of exceeds the 80% AMI as a result (number). the activity the activity benchmark. of the activity (number). (number). (increase).
-0 100
+HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
+Housing units of this type prior to implementation of the activity (number).
+Expected housing units of this type after implementation of the activity (number).
+Actual housing units of this type after implementation of the activity (number).
+Whether the outcome meets or exceeds the benchmark.